 While a pillow can’t cure sleep apnea — the condition requires treatment to prevent complications — it may help your sleep quality.

 You’ll find a few different kinds of pillows featured on this list, including:

 - Foam pillows.
 There are different types of foam, the most popular being memory foam.
 Foam helps to cradle the neck and head by offering contouring pressure relief.
-Some pillows feature removable foam layers that allow you to adjust the firmness level to your personal taste.
+Some pillows feature removable foam layers that allow you to adjust the firmness level to your taste.

 - Continuous positive airway pressure (CPAP) pillows.
-These pillows are designed to accommodate a CPAP mask, a type of machine that continuously pumps air into a mask to keep your airway open through the night.
+These pillows are designed to accommodate a CPAP mask, a machine that continuously pumps air into a mask to keep your airway open through the night.
 Using a CPAP-specific pillow can help make sleeping with a mask more comfortable.
 The pillows have cut-outs to prevent the mask from pressing on your face and nose.

 - Wedge pillows.
 These triangular-shaped pillows can elevate your body position and provide relief from obstructive sleep apnea and other conditions, like acid reflux.

 When choosing pillows to feature on this list, we opted for pillows that:

 - Are good for stomach and side sleeping.
 Research suggests that many cases of obstructive sleep apnea happen because of a person’s sleeping position.
 In these cases, a simple change to your stomach or side — rather than your back — can make a difference in symptoms.